-Proverbs 17:22 reminds us that “A merry heart doeth good like a medicine: but a broken spirit drieth the bones.”
 Abraham Lincoln, during the heaviness of the Civil War, asked his advisers “Gentlemen, why do you not laugh?
 With the fearful strain that is upon me day and night, if I did not laugh, I should die.”
+Too often we find ourselves in our own big battles, but like Lincoln’s advisers, we naturally neglect the natural balm of laughter.

 It was while working as a hospital chaplain during the aftermath of Hurricane Katrina that I noticed that patients who suddenly found something to laugh about also seemed to turn the corner in their healing process.
 That experience led me to an extensive study in the medical benefits of humor and laughter, even becoming a Therapeutic Laughter Leader and a frequent banquet comedian.